foltaProject/belt-workshop-bogota/README.md

 * Michael Ginn, University of Colorado Boulder
 * David Ricardo Saavedra, Universidad de los Andes

+### Acknowledgments
+This material is based upon work supported by the National Science Foundation under Grant No. 2149404,“CAREER:
+From One Language to Another”.
+Any opinions, findings, and conclusions or recommendations expressed in this ma- terial are those of the authors and do not necessarily reflect the views of the National Science Foundation.
+This work utilized the CUmulus on-premise cloud service at the University of Colorado Boulder.
+CUmulus is jointly funded by the National Science Foundation (award OAC-1925766) and the University of Colorado Boulder.

 --------------------------------------------------------------------------------------

 # Building Endangered Language Technology (ES)